-Bulgaria appeared on our travels plans at the last-minute.
+Bulgaria appeared on our travel plans at the last minute.
 We thought about visiting the country many times before, but it wasn’t on the top of our bucket list.
 Shame on us!!
 I’m glad that we changed our travel plan.
 By the end of May, we decided to travel to Bulgaria, first to discover the top things to do in Sofia, then head to the mountains for a house & pet sitting job.

-So we booked it, and definitely it was the best decision..
-We managed to pin all the top things to do in Sofia and learnt a lot about the city in just one afternoon.
-Totally recommend it, even if you plan to stay more time in Sofia, do it on the first day of your trip, it´s really worthy.
+So we booked it, and it was a great decision.
+We managed to pin all the top things to do in Sofia and learned a lot about the city in just one afternoon.
+Totally recommend it, even if you plan to stay more time in Sofia, do it on the first day of your trip, it’s worth it.
 It will make the whole experience in the city richer and easier.

-The character, the vibe and the staff are what we liked the most in this hostel.
-Another delicious advantage is the free breakfast [great buffet with fruits, eggs, bread, salad, waffles and drinks] and a free vegetarian dinner… So bottom line, for the price of your room you get two meals included.
-Better than that only if they served Shopska salad every night. [here is a suggestion guys 😉 ]
+The character, the vibe, and the staff were what we liked the most in this hostel.
+Another delicious advantage is the free breakfast [great buffet with fruits, eggs, bread, salad, waffles and drinks] and a free vegetarian dinner.
+So bottom line, for the price of your room you get two meals included.
+Better than that only if they served Shopska salad every night. [here is a suggestion guys ]

 If you rather prefer to stay in a fancier hotel, there are plenty of good options in Sofia.
-From top brands hotels to family run B&B. To choose the best options we recommend two trustworthy websites: BOOKING.COM & AGODA.
+From top brands hotels to family-run B&B. To choose the best options we recommend two trustworthy websites: Booking.com and Agoda.

 In two days, we managed to explore the city and here are the top things to do in Sofia.
 Follow the 5 steps and get the most of this incredible city!

-1 » Travel & Learn with the churches of Sofia
+1 » Travel and learn with the churches of Sofia

 2 » Follow the yellow bricked streets